-- Removed all construction equipment, anchors and mooring buoys within 3 months after construction is completed; - 2.
+- 1. Removed all construction equipment, construction anchors and construction mooring buoys within 3 months after construction is completed; - 2.
 Published the exact location and configuration of all seafloor modifications resulting from construction in enough detail to allow fishermen to avoid them.
-A copy of such publication shall also be provided to the Commission; and - 3.
-Minimized seafloor modification and disturbance through use of best available construction techniques and facilities siting (common pipeline corridor).
+A copy of such publication shall also be provided to the Commission; and - Minimized seafloor modification and disturbance through use of bost available construction techniques and facilities siting (common pipeline corridor).